Let’s hear from our Facebook Group members

 Michelle Turnbull, UK

 “I bought my Clydesdale mare in spring 2019 and I noticed that she would literally throw herself to the ground and chew her legs.
 I finally decided to clip her feathers one day and it looked like someone had put out cigarettes on her legs.
 She had so many open sores, I had never seen anything like it before.
 I started washing and treating them everyday until the sores finally healed.
 I just assumed it was from living in muddy conditions and didn’t think anything of it.
 This past fall I posted a pic of my horse in a Clydesdale owner fb group and someone mentioned she might have CPL and to join this group.
 My vet at the time said no, but Hannah and others confirmed that it was CPL.
-After that I dove into this group and all of the resources Hannah and Rebecka offer.
+After that I dove into this group and all of the resources [offered].
 The marigold and cleavers have helped so much, as well as consistent exercise.
 I’ve also spread the word to all of the other draft owners I know because it’s so important for us to be informed and have a strong support system like this one.
 I’m so grateful to be a member of this group!”

 Ashley Z, NY